NilesBlack/dyerinkbeta/README.md

    ~~Using Meteor's free deployment server, [the current version of the app](http://dyer.meteor.com), up to _the very second_, can be viewed at any time, from anywhere.
 This *hugely* benefits the testing process.~~

-   Aaaaaannnnddd, it looks like Meteor literally [_just_ discontinued the free tier of their deployment server](https://forums.meteor.com/t/meteor-com-free-hosting-ends-march-25-2016/19308) for testing.
+   Aaaaaannnnddd, it looks like **Meteor literally [_just_ discontinued the free tier of their deployment server](https://forums.meteor.com/t/meteor-com-free-hosting-ends-march-25-2016/19308) for testing**.
 So...
 Yeah.

 4. **Creating the MVP**